アルベルトーキョーの進化を楽しむ【戦術編】<br />

 Anyone can be anywhere.
 In other words, someone must always be in the right place.

 So, I may never understand positional play forever.
-But I think that's okay.
-Because I have a feeling that I will someday understand and keep moving forward forever.
+But, I think it's okay.
+Because I have the feeling of always looking forward and trying to understand it someday.

-A journey that continues to search for luxurious pleasure in the minimal "tidying up" and the hidden improvisation behind it.
-Whether on the pitch or from the stands, it may be the essence of positional play that pushes forward this positive attitude.
+The journey of constantly seeking luxurious pleasure through the minimal "organization and tidiness" and the hidden ad-libs that are exchanged.
+Whether on the pitch or from the stands, it may be the essence of positional play to support this positive attitude.

 Text by Taiga HIRASAWA (Soccer Magazine Web)